rosanafcunha/website_rosanafcunha/content/authors/rosana-fernandes-da-cunha/_index.md

 ---
 title: Rosana Cunha
-role: Master in Systematics, Animal Taxonomy, and Biodiversity Museum of Zoology, University of São Paulo (MZUSP)
+role: Master in Science
+Museum of Zoology of the University of São Paulo
 avatar_filename: avatar.jpg
 bio: ""
 interests: